GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 !!! note

-    **This feature is available to:** All users with a GDevelop account.
+    This feature is available to all users with a GDevelop account.
 Please note that the number of player feedbacks might be limited to each subscription level.
 For more information on subscription limits, [click here](https://gdevelop.io/pricing)

 Player feedback is a crucial step in the process of game development.